caendesilva/writing-tips/_posts/alternatives-to-said-in-creative-writing.md

 author: caen
 ---

 Here are some alternatives to "said" in creative writing, sorted by mood/category.
+Remember, using "said" is not always a bad thing.
+It is so common that the reader can often gloss over it, leaving focus on the important parts.

+### Common alternatives

 **Neutral Alternatives:**